-In conclusion, on my own behalf and on behalf of the members of the Board of Directors and employees of Al Meera Consumer Goods Company, I extend my highest expressions of appreciation and gratitude to His Highness, the Emir of the State, Sheikh Tamim bin Hamad Al Thani, for his wise leadership and vision for growth and prosperity in the State of Qatar.
-To His Excellency Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani, Prime Minister and Minister of Interior for his continuous support and wise guidance, praying to direct their steps for all that involves the elevation, advancement and renaissance of the State of Oatar.
+In addition, on behalf of myself and the members of the Board of Directors and employees of Al Meera Consumer Goods Company, I express my highest appreciation and gratitude to His Highness the Amir of the State Sheikh Tamim bin Hamad Al Thani for his wise leadership and vision for the prosperity of the State of Qatar, to His Excellency Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani, Prime Minister and Minister of Foreign Affairs, for his continuous support and wise guidance, praying Allah to direct their steps for all that involves the elevation, advancement and renaissance of the State of Oatar.

-On behalf of the Board of Directors, I would like to express my sincere thanks and great appreciation to all employees of Al Meera Company for their continuous efforts to enhance the company's position, and to the distinguished shareholders who have given us that precious trust and great responsibility that we are proud of, and which motivates us to exert maximum efforts to achieve the company's goals, aspirations and strategies.
+Lastly, on behalf of the Board of Directors, I would like to extend my sincere thanks and great appreciation to all dedicated employees of Al Meera Company for their unremitting efforts to enhance the company's position and to the distinguished shareholders for the trust they repose in us, which encourages us to exert maximum efforts to achieve the company's goals, aspirations and strategies.